Nakilon/dhash-vips/README.md

 ### Notes

 * Methods were renamed from `#calculate` to `#fingerprint` and from `#hamming` to `#distance`.
 * The `DHash#calculate` accepts `hash_size` optional parameter that is 8 by default.
-The `IDHash#fingerprint`'s optional parameter is called `power` and works in a bit different way: 3 means 8 and 4 means 16 -- other sizes are not supported because they don't seem to be useful (higher fingerprint resolution makes it vulnerable to image shifts and croppings).
+The `IDHash#fingerprint`'s optional parameter is called `power` and works in a bit different way: 3 means 8 and 4 means 16 -- other sizes are not supported because they don't seem to be useful (higher fingerprint resolution makes it vulnerable to image shifts and croppings, also `#distance` becomes much slower).
 Because IDHash's fingerprint is more complex than DHash's one it's not that straight forward to compare them so under the hood the `#distance` methods have to check the size of fingerprint -- this trade-off costs 30-40% of speed that can be eliminated by using `#distance3` method that assumes fingerprint to be of power=3.
 So the full benchmark is this one:

 ```
-$ rake compare_speed
+# Ruby 2.0.0

 load and calculate the fingerprint:
                           user     system      total        real